 Applying for a passport or ID card if you live in Canada

 Are you a Dutch national living in Canada?
 And do you want to renew or apply for a Dutch passport or identity card (ID card)?
-You can do so at the Dutch embassy in Ottawa or at the consulate-general in Vancouver or Toronto.
+You can do so at the Dutch embassy in Ottawa, at the consulates-general in Vancouver and Toronto or at the VFS Global office in Edmonton.
 You can also lodge your application at a Dutch border municipality or at the Schiphol desk.

 Step 1: Create your personal checklist

 It is important for your passport or ID card application that you bring the correct documents with you.
 You should therefore create a personal checklist for you or the child you're applying on behalf of.
 Then you’ll know what documents to bring.
 Step 2 shows you whether there are additional document requirements in the country you live in.

 - For every document, you must always bring the original and one photocopy with you.

 - You may need to have the original legalised.

 - You may provide documents in Dutch, English, German or French.
 If you are applying for a passport or ID card abroad, you may also provide documents from the civil registrar in Spanish.
 If your documents are in another language, you must have them translated by a sworn translator.